ErpNetDocs/tech/advanced/documents/document-fulfillment.md

 > [!note]
 > Order documents naturally require fulfillment, which is recorded as execution documents.

-## Differences between the parent and the sub-document
+## Discrepancies in quantities and amounts between the parent and the sub-document(s)

+Quantities and amounts in a sub-document may not always represent an exact execution of the parent document.
 Why there are differences between the parent and the sub-document?

 Differences can arise for many reasons: